-What starts with the letter “t”, is filled with “t” and ends in “t?
+What starts with the letter “T,” is filled with “T,” and ends in “T?
 You’ll hear this question and many other riddles being tossed around at the dinner table in our house.
 The kids can’t get enough of them.
-I love that they get the kids thinking differently which is always a great skill to learn.
-Here are 45 of our favourite riddles to share with your family.
+I love that they get the kids thinking differently, which is always a great skill to learn.
+Here are some of our favorite riddles to share with your family.

-In addition to the 45 brain teasers and riddles we gathered below, our readers tried to stump us.
-We share 6 reader submissions for you to try in the video below:
+In addition to the brain teasers and riddles we gathered below, our readers tried to stump us.
+We share six reader submissions for you to try in the video below:

 Riddles and Brain Teasers for Kids